Site Map

 You also may need:

 Some people can live and function normally with a torn ACL.
 However, most people complain that their knee is unstable and may "give out" with physical activity.
-Unstable knee after ACL tears can lead to further knee damage.
-You are also less likely to return to the same level of sports without the ACL.
+An unstable knee after an ACL tear can lead to further knee damage.
+You are also less likely to be able to return to the same level of sports if you have a torn ACL.

 Do Not